Scott Pilgrim #1-6

 Back to Scott and Ramona.
 They are each likable and unlikable in different ways.
 Scott is a huge asshole 85% of the time, but I can’t help but love him.
 He does a lot of bad things, but he does grow as a character and learn when he’s in the wrong.
 He apologizes to the people he wronged.
 I think, by the end of book 6, he really is changed.
 As for Ramona, she can also be an asshole.
 She acts like she’s an angel and Scott just messes everything up, but she’s also incredibly hypocritical and punishes Scott for a lot of things she shouldn’t.
 She’s pretty terrible to him.
 And by the end, I don’t really know if she has grown as much as he has.
 I think we are supposed to fall in love with Ramona alongside Scott, but I would argue she’s more flawed than he is, and doesn’t necessarily learn from her mistakes as much as he does.

-Book 1 – 6 is definitely an adventure.
+This series is definitely an adventure.
 The action-packed fight scenes are awesome and nicely broken up with various mundane scenes that really come together to tell the story.
 Of course the main plot line is Scott fighting Ramona’s evil

 ex-boyfriends exes, but there’s so much more than that!
 It’s fun to watch the characters grow and interact.
 The dialogue is hilarious and punchy, and the art is a great mix of manga-like and video games scenes.